 We eat a lot of curry in our house.
 My kids don’t all love it, but the hubs, my oldest and I do, so we’re hopeful the younger ones will come around one of these days.
-If we aren’t making this particular recipe, we’re making this Super Easy Chicken Curry with Coconut Milk, this Chickpea Sweet Potato Curry or, Curry with Fried Tofu!
+If we aren’t making this particular recipe, we’re making this Super Easy Chicken Curry with Coconut Milk or this Chickpea Sweet Potato Curry!
 And if we’re really feeling indulgent, this Butter Chicken Recipe is a hit with EVERYONE.

 MY LATEST VIDEOS

 }”This specific vegetable curry is one I like to make when I have an overabundance of veggies in my fridge just waiting to go bad.
 I love it because I can use just about any vegetable in this recipe and it works!
 I’ve written the recipe below with my go-to veggies, but feel free to experiment with what you have on hand.